 Referrals and Appointments

 The Clinic accepts referrals from individuals, couples, families, physicians, clergy, schools, social-service agencies, law-enforcement agencies, businesses, and others.
 We do not work with active substance abuse cases nor can we participate in forensic cases as our students are not licensed.
-Appointments are scheduled at these days and times: Monday through Thursday from 1pm to 7pm and Saturday from 9am to 12pm on the hour.
+Appointments are scheduled at these days and times: Monday, 12pm to 7pm, Tuesday through Friday from 10am to 7pm, and Saturday from 9am to 2pm.
 To make an appointment, please call the Counseling and Family Therapy Clinic at 940-898-2600; if you call when the Clinic is not open, please leave your name, a telephone number and the best time to call back.
-Either the Clinic Assistant or a Manager will call you back the next business day after the Clinic opens at 1 pm.
+Either the Clinic Assistant or a Manager will call you back the next business day after the Clinic opens.
 If you prefer that we NOT call you back, please tell us that as well.

 All services and records are handled with strict confidentiality to protect all clients using the Clinic’s services.
 Reports or information will be released only after the Clinic Manager or Director obtains written permission from every adult client involved in the counseling process, in accordance with Texas law.